CycloneDX/cyclonedx-python-lib/README.md

 ----

-This CycloneDX module for Python can generate valid CycloneDX bill-of-material document containing an aggregate of all project dependencies.
+This Python package can render and read valid [CycloneDX][link_website] documents.
 CycloneDX is a lightweight BOM specification that is easily created, human-readable, and simple to parse.

 **This module is not designed for standalone use.**